The Bachelor (Australian TV series) season 1: Episode 2

-One-on-one date: Sarah was whisked away by private jet to go horse riding on the beach at Byron Bay, New South Wales, for the first single date of the series.
+One-on-one date: Sarah was whisked away by private jet to go horseback riding on the beach at Byron Bay, New South Wales, for the first single date of the series.
 Sarah received the first rose.

 Group date: Ali, Anna, Ashlee, Bianca, Danielle, Elizabeth, Emma, Katherine, Laura, Rochelle, Sherri and Stacey are invited on the group date.
 The group of girls go on a date with Tim to an elaborate photo shoot for a national magazine.
-With period costume, hair and make-up, it's a glamorous affair that has the girls looking their best.
+With period costume, hair and make-up, it is a glamorous affair that has the girls looking their best.
 Danielle received a rose for the group date.
 Emma withdrew from the show before the Rose Ceremony took place.

 Rose ceremony: Amy and Elizabeth are eliminated.